AndrewjSage/andrewjsage.github.io/research.md

 I am interested in developing and applying methods for finding relationships in complex datasets.
 My dissertation was in the area of statistical machine learning, with focus on <a href="https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm"> random forest methodology</a>.
 I enjoy applying statistical methods to sports analytics, as well as student success and retention, among other interests.

 I especially enjoy working collaboratively with researchers in other disciplines.
 As John Tukey said, "The best thing about being a statistician is that you get to play in everyone's backyard."
-My recent collaborations involve applying statistical methods in education, horticulture, and sports.
-Other research interests include applications of optimization in statistics, statistical disclosure limitation, and statistics education.
+My recent collaborations include studies of sexual racism, and the infuence of depressive rumination on activity at facial muscle sites associated with positive and negative emotions.

 # Publications

+Sage, A.J., Genschel, U., Nettleton, D. (2021).
+A Residual-Based Approach to Robust Random Forest Regression.
+Statistics and its Interface.
+14(4) 389-402.

 Sage, A.J., Genschel, U., Nettleton, D. (2020).
 Tree aggregation for random forest class probability estimation.
 Statistical Analysis and Data Mining: The ASA Data Science Journal.